Let your work have an impact on a sporting field

 Special Olympics gives people with intellectual disabilities (ID) the confidence they need to succeed, on and off the playing field.

 We help more than 7,000 annual participants.
-Yet there are 711,000 people in Australia with an intellectual disability waiting on the sidelines to get in the game.
+Yet there are 850,000 people in Australia with intellectual disabilities and/or autism waiting on the sidelines to get in the game.
 Will you give them a chance?

 Through the power of sports, people with intellectual disabilities discover new strengths and abilities, skills and success.
 Our athletes find joy, confidence and fulfillment -- on the playing field and in life.
 They also inspire people in their communities and elsewhere to open their hearts to a wider world of human talents and potential.